CarloGacuan/NutriScanPH/README.md

 • Add the [training dataset](https://drive.google.com/drive/u/4/folders/1IxrGgg_7ublLS8AtIuFwzLBqpnIPdnA1) and [label_map.pbtxt](https://github.com/CarloGacuan/NutriScanPH/blob/master/app/src/main/assets/food_labelmap.txt) to food_detection.

-• Open (FoodAI_train.ipynb) and follow the notebook instructions.
+• Open `FoodAI_train.ipynb` and follow the notebook instructions.

-• To use the newly trained model, download (food_detect.tflite) from (model_checkpoints/tflite_model/) and move it to the assets folder in Android Studio.
+• To use the newly trained model, download `food_detect.tflite` from `model_checkpoints/tflite_model/` and move it to the assets folder in Android Studio.
 It should replace the existing pretrained model.

 Custom food classes

 Preparing the data

+• Label the common Filipino foods using LabelImg.
-• Create a directory in Google Drive called (food_detection).
+• Create a directory in Google Drive called `food_detection`.

 • Use [OIDv4 ToolKit](https://github.com/EscVM/OIDv4_ToolKit) to download images and bounding box annotations for the desired classes.

-• Change the classes in (OIDv4_ToolKit/classes.txt) accordingly.
-Then, zip the (OIDv4_ToolKit folder) and upload it to (food_detection).
+• Change the classes in `OIDv4_ToolKit/classes.txt` accordingly.
+Then, zip the `OIDv4_ToolKit folder` and upload it to `food_detection`.

 • Modify [label_map.pbtxt](https://github.com/CarloGacuan/NutriScanPH/blob/master/app/src/main/assets/food_labelmap.txt) to match the custom classes and upload it to food_detection.